humanmade/altis-dev-tools/docs/testing-with-codeception.md

 For some extra control, check out the available [advanced usage](#advanced-usage) for some fine-tuning.

-Also check out tests of Altis modules for some prior art and copy/paste opportunities.

 ## Running Tests

-**Note:** Codeception setup is currently only available while using the local-server module, with no support for local-chassis module.
+**Note:** Codeception setup is currently only available while using the Local Server module, with no support for Local Chassis.

 In order to run Codeception tests, you can run the following shorthand command: